 - How much and when my consumer needs?

 Technological innovations have made certain aspects of our daily lives that much easier.
 The advent of mobile money has awarded those who were previously unable to conduct monetary transactions an easy and affordable alternative to traditional bank accounts.
 Mobile Payment services may or may not link to your mobile wallet or directly to your bank account.

 Traditional payments services providers, including banks as well as the well established big names like Mastercard, VISA etc have to wake-up, smell the coffee and innovate otherwise MNOs will “move their cheese”.
 Imagine what will happen when social media makes vibes into the payment space.
 A very interesting fact in the mobile financial industry is we usually receive funds once or twice a month as part of salary or fee but spending is done at least thrice a day, sometimes over 5 times.

-It integrate servicing to provide differentiated and cost effective services in real time.
-This leads into response to presence, activity and transaction(s) leading to satisfaction of needs.
-Mobile Payments enable flexible and dynamic integration capabilities for real time, interoperable messaging.
-This also acts like a bridge to deliver tomorrow, while enabling ‘insulated incremental transformation’ at the back end.
+It integrates servicing to provide differentiated and cost-effective services in real time.
+This leads into the response to presence, activity and transaction(s) leading to satisfaction of needs.
+Mobile Payments enable flexible and dynamic integration capabilities for real-time, interoperable messaging.
+This also acts as a bridge to deliver tomorrow, while enabling ‘insulated incremental transformation’ at the back end.
 In the new ‘sharing economy’, ownership is not a differentiator though.
-‘Build vs Buy’ of yesteryears should synthesize / weave into a ‘Do vs Source’ agenda.
-Most fulfillment activities, sourced on a variable pricing model are the necessity.
+‘Build vs Buy’ of yesteryears should synthesize/weave into a ‘Do vs Source’ agenda.
+Most fulfilment activities, sourced on a variable pricing model are the necessity.

 Key Advantages – To All